Become a Benefactor

 BENEFITS OF BEING A BENEFACTOR

-* If you are agreeable, your name will be listed on fundraising literature including brochures and our annual review.
+* If you are agreeable, your name will be listed on fundraising literature including brochures and our annual review as well as our website.

-* You will receive bi-annual updates on our work.
+* You will receive regular updates on our work.

-* You will have the opportunity to meet directors and trustees to hear about our work and projects.
+* You will have the opportunity to meet directors and trustees and key staff to hear about our work and projects.

-* You will experience a private tour of the Anne Frank House in Amsterdam (excluding flights and accommodation).
+* By prior arrangement, a private VIP tour of the Anne Frank House in Amsterdam (excluding flights and accommodation).

 Fundraise For Us